About the Facility

 - Ballroom dancing volunteer

-- OT Department project to practice Life Skills & Activities of Daily Living thus facilitating re-integration into the community.
+- OT Department project to practice Life Skills & Activities of Daily Living, thus facilitating re-integration into the community and social roles.

-- Nursing project to provide therapeutic and skills enhancing activities to clients over weekends
+- Nursing project to provide therapeutic and skill enhancing activities to clients over weekends

-- Social Workers department project to empower clients and facilitate re-integration into the community which includes training through the use of peer supporters and trainers.
+- Social Workers Department project to empower clients and facilitate safe re-integration into their communities.
+This includes training through the use of peer supporters and trainers.

-- Health and Wellness Centre (includes Gymnasium and Swimming programs for all persons with disabilities within the community and WCRC in-patients.)
+- Health and Wellness Centre (includes Gymnasium and Swimming programmes for all persons with disabilities at WCRC and within the community)

-- The Outeniqua Chair Challenge Wheelchair Race (in George)
+- The annual Outeniqua Chair Challenge Wheelchair Race (in George)

 For Staff, we support the following annual initiatives: